Linearly Constrained Diffusion Implicit Models: Related Work

 \section{Related Work}

-Diffusion methods have revolutionized generative modeling, building upon early work in nonequilibrium thermodynamics \citep{sohl2015deep} and implicit models \citep{mohamed2016learning}.
-Diffusion models were first proposed in DDPM \citep{ho2020denoising}, which shared a framework analogous to score-based models using Langevin dynamics \cite{song2019generative}.
-Subsequent innovations focused on improving sampling efficiency, with denoising diffusion implicit models (DDIMs) \citep{song2020denoising} introducing a method to speed up inference with implicit modeling.
-Further advancements in accelerating the sampling process emerged through the application of stochastic differential equations \citep{song2020score} and the development of numerical ODE solvers, exemplified by approaches like PNDM \citep{liu2021pseudo}, significantly enhancing the practical utility of diffusion models in various generative tasks.
+Diffusion models \citep{ho2020denoising} have emerged as powerful generative models, building upon early work in nonequilibrium thermodynamics \citep{sohl2015deep} and implicit models \citep{mohamed2016learning}.
+Denoising Diffusion Implicit Models (DDIM) \citep{song2020denoising} was a notable work that improved the efficiency of diffusion sampling through non-markovian sampling.
+This was further advanced through stochastic differential equations \citep{song2020score} and numerical ODE solvers like PNDM \citep{liu2021pseudo}.